Should Scientists March? U.S. Researchers Still Debating Pros And Cons

 He says what will get attention is the politics: "It's going to become a partisan march."

 That worries scientists who do research on some hot-button issues.
-Rob Young, a coastal geologist at Western Carolina University, recently wrote an op-ed column for the New York Times in, opposing the march.
+Rob Young, a coastal geologist at Western Carolina University, recently wrote an op-ed column for The New York Times in, opposing the march.

 Young works on sea-level rise, a phenomenon that some politicians would rather ignore, and thinks it's best for scientists to interact one-on-one with decision-makers across the political spectrum.